-290.216 Providing corporate finance services such as:

-- Assisting an audit client in developing corporate strategies; - Identifying possible targets for the audit client to acquire; - Advising on disposal transactions; - Assisting finance raising transactions; and - Providing structuring advice, may create advocacy and self-review threats.
+- 290.211 Providing corporate finance services such as: - Assisting an audit client in developing corporate strategies; - Identifying possible targets for the audit client to acquire; - Advising on disposal transactions; - Assisting finance raising transactions; and - Providing structuring advice, may create advocacy and self-review threats.
 The significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
 Examples of such safeguards include:

-- Policies and procedures to prohibit individuals assisting the assurance client from making managerial decisions on behalf of the client; - Ensuring the firm does not commit the assurance client to the terms of any transaction or consummate transaction on behalf of the client; - Using professionals who are not members of the audit team to provide the services; or - Having a professional who was not involved in providing the corporate finance service advise the audit team on the service and review the accounting treatment and any financial statement treatment.
+- Using professionals who are not members of the audit team to provide the services; or - Having a professional who was not involved in providing the corporate finance service advise the audit team on the service and review the accounting treatment and any financial statement treatment. - 290.212 Providing a corporate finance service, for example advice on the structuring of a corporate finance transaction or on financing arrangements that will directly affect amounts that will be reported in the financial statements on which the firm will provide an opinion may create a self-review threat.
+The existence and significance of any threat will depend on factors such as: - The degree of subjectivity involved in determining the appropriate treatment for the outcome or consequences of the corporate finance advice in the financial statements;

-- 290.217 Providing a corporate finance service, for example advice on the structuring of a corporate finance transaction or on financing arrangements that will directly affect amounts that will be reported in the financial statements on which the firm will provide an opinion may create a self-review threat.
-The existence and significance of any threat will depend on factors such as: - The degree of subjectivity involved in determining the appropriate treatment for the outcome or consequences of the corporate finance advice in the financial statements; - The extent to which the outcome of the corporate finance advice will directly affect amounts recorded in the financial statements and the extent to which the amounts are material to the financial statements; and - Whether the effectiveness of the corporate finance advice depends on a particular accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework.
+- The extent to which the outcome of the corporate finance advice will directly affect amounts recorded in the financial statements and the extent to which the amounts are material to the financial statements; and - Whether the effectiveness of the corporate finance advice depends on a particular accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework.